MattShannon/hts-demo-en-US-cmudict-aridity/README.rst

 Modifications from the official version
 ---------------------------------------

-This repository contains some minor modifications from the official version of the US English `HTS demo <http://hts.sp.nitech.ac.jp/?Download>`_:
+This repository contains modifications from the official version of the US English `HTS demo <http://hts.sp.nitech.ac.jp/?Download>`_:

 - it does not include a corpus of text data and speech data for training the